scylladb/scylladb/docs/docker-hub.md

 **Since: 3.2**

+### `--alternator-write-isolation policy`

+The `--alternator-write-isolation` command line option chooses between four allowed write isolation policies described in docs/alternator/alternator.md.
+This option must be specified if Alternator is enabled - it does not have a default.

+**Since: 4.1**

 ### `--broadcast-address ADDR`

 The `--broadcast-address` command line option configures the IP address the Scylla instance tells other Scylla nodes in the cluster to connect to.